 Which Christian event is celebrated on 2 February?
 Answer - Candlemas, commemorating the presentation of Jesus at the Temple.

 What event originated as the ancient Roman festival of Lupercalia?
-Answer - It is one of the most ancient Roman holidays, and its origins are obscure.
+Answer - It is one of the most ancient Roman holidays, but its origins are obscure.
 However, it is often associated with Valentine's Day.
-It would appear that Lupercalia was also associated with dies Februatus, after an instrument of purification called februa, which gave is Februarius (February).
+It would appear that Lupercalia was also associated with dies Februatus, after an instrument of purification called februa, which gave us Februarius (February).

 What Chinese holiday celebrates the life of a famous Chinese scholar?
-Answer - The Dragon Boat Festival, which varies from year to year but is always held in May or June, is said to commemorate the death of the poet Qu Yuan (ca. 340-278 BC).
+Answer - The Dragon Boat Festival, which varies from year to year but is always held in May or June.
+It is said to commemorate the death of the poet Qu Yuan (ca. 340-278 BC).

 Muslims mark the end of Ramadan with which festival?
 Answer - Ramadan is a month of daily fasting during dawn-to-sunset that cumulates in Eid al-Fitr.
-Fasting on this day is forbidden, and there is an obligation to offer money to the poor and needy before performing a special prayer.
+Fasting on Eid al-Fitr is forbidden, and there is an obligation to offer money to the poor and needy before performing a special prayer.

 What is the celebration called Diwali?
 Answer - Diwali is the Hindu 'Festival of Lights', celebrated over 5 days sometime between mid-October and mid-November.
 Diwali celebrates the victory of light over darkness (good over evil).

 Is Xmas a recently introduced abbreviation?
-Answer - No, as far back as 1100 AD 'Christianity' was spelt 'Xianity', because ꭓ or Chi is the first letter of the 'Christ' in Greek.
+Answer - No, as far back as 1100 AD 'Christianity' was spelt 'Xianity', because 𝛘 or Chi is the first letter of 'Christ' in Greek.
 And in 1551 'Xtemmas' was shorten to 'Xmas'.

 Do Buddhists celebrate the birthdays of religious figures?
 Answer - Whilst Christianity is considered monotheistic, Buddhism is non-theistic and does not believe in a God or gods.
-Wikipedia lists Buddhist Holidays, and the important moments Buddha's life are celebrated, including his birthday.
+Wikipedia lists Buddhist Holidays, and important moments in the Buddha's life are celebrated, including his birthday.